 Although designed to measure the height of ocean waters (of which the "radar signature" is correctly identified), altimeters can also obtain observations above continents, particularly on any water expanse that is large enough to be detected.
 This capability has opened new perspectives for continental hydrology.
 Using altimetry satellites thus makes it possible to monitor seasonal variations in lake levels and certain major rivers.
 These applications are particularly important in remote and/or poorly instrumented areas, such as the Amazon basin.

-In addition to science objectives, Jason-CS/Sentinel-6 has to secure and enhance new capabilities for operational applications implemented in the OSTM/Jason-2 and soon Jason-3 missions.
+In addition to science objectives, Sentinel-6 has to secure and enhance new capabilities for operational applications implemented in the OSTM/Jason-2 and soon Jason-3 missions.